yoyololicon/pytorch_FFTNet/README.md

 use full CPU power.
 * The slow speed seems like a problem with python.
 I have tried using numpy, but still far from real time.
 Export the model to onnx and run on c++ may be a good alternative.
+* My model will get stuck at the begining (loss aroung 4.x) for thousands of step, then go down very fast to 2.6 ~ 3.0.
+Use smaller learning rate can help a little bit.

 # FFTNet Variations